 First, search yourself or your brand to see what comes up.
 Check out our post about how to Google yourself properly, because if you don’t do it right, you could miss something really important.

 Next, sign up for Google Alerts.
-You’ll get a notification whenever someone mentions your name or brand so you can react quickly.
-Want more tools?
-Check out these incredible online reputation management tools that help you keep tabs on your search results, social mentions and brand sentiment.
+You’ll get a notification whenever someone mentions your name or brand so you can react in real time.
+Check out these other incredible online reputation management tools that help you keep tabs on your search results, social mentions and brand sentiment.

 Build your social media empire

-Social media reputation management is a critical part of controlling your online reputation.
-Claim and use your social media accounts, and regularly respond to comments — especially if they’re negative.
+Social media platforms are a powerful asset to your brand’s online reputation.
+Claim and use your social media accounts, and regularly respond to customer feedback—no matter what.
 While you don’t need to post everything you do to all of your accounts, you should maintain an active social media presence.

-It’s also important to let your followers (and search engines like Google and Bing) know that your properties are official.
+It’s also important to let your followers and search engines know that your properties are official.
 To build authenticity, set up profiles with images, logos, and business information.
 Include your business mailing address, email and phone number if applicable.